Opinion | Nipsey Hussle, homophobia and the toxic black masculinity that fuels it

 SIGN UP FOR THE THINK WEEKLY NEWSLETTER HERE

-The LGBTQ community is all too familiar with the violent ways black masculinity can manifest when threatened.
+The LGBTQ community is all too familiar with the violent side of black masculinity.
 In 2016, a black man was sentenced to 40 years in jail for pouring boiling water on a sleeping gay couple.
-Violence against the transgender community appears to be increasing, with many of the crimes involving black or brown female victims and black male attackers.
+Meanwhile, violence against the transgender community appears to be increasing, with many of the crimes involving black or brown female victims and black male attackers.
 The words of those who are seen as leaders trickle down — and just like that, someone’s thoughts become someone else’s actions.

 Slain rapper Nipsey Hussle rememberedApril 1, 201902:11

 The past 12 months have provided numerous examples of the fragility of black masculinity.
-From famous black men calling Terry Crews weak for not fighting back against his sexual assaulter to Kevin Hart’s old homophobic jokes surfacing before the Oscars to Nipsey Hussle’s black advocacy ties to the death of two black men at the apartment of prominent Democratic donor Ed Buck, the dots clearly connect.
+From famous black men calling Terry Crews weak for not fighting back against his sexual assaulter to Kevin Hart’s old homophobic jokes surfacing before the Oscars to the death of two black men at the apartment of prominent Democratic donor Ed Buck, the dots connect.
 And running through each incident is an undercurrent of homophobia, which of course is also rooted in misogyny.

 Terry Crews alleges he was sexually assaulted by a man who doesn’t identify as gay.
-Yet men like actor D.L.
-Hughley and rapper 50 Cent questioned if Crews maybe wanted it to happen, because he didn’t react in a violent way.
+Yet other men like actor D.L.
+Hughley and rapper 50 Cent questioned if Crews maybe wanted the incident to happen, because he didn’t react in a violent way.
 Kevin Hart’s old tweets joking about the violence he would commit if he ever had a gay son tie into these same notions.
-Hart claims he was only kidding — but Wendell Melton wasn’t.
+Hart apologized and claims he was only kidding — but Wendell Melton wasn’t.
 Melton murdered his gay black son, Giovanni Melton, in 2017.
 Allegedly, he would rather have had a dead son than a gay son.

 The issue here is that black gay men still aren’t seen as equals.
 Too often, their blackness is reduced because of their sexuality.

 The issue here is that black gay men still aren’t seen as equals.
 Too often, their blackness is reduced because of their sexuality.
-Nipsey Hussle — who again worked hard to reinvest in South Central Los Angeles — was himself very concerned with the imagery of black men and appeared worried that queer people were attempting to execute a mysterious “agenda.”
-Such language is often used to criticize LGBT people for being too openly proud of their sexual orientation, or even worse, for allegedly influencing others to feel free to be openly gay as well.
-Nipsey was fine with gay people existing — just not openly, joyously or necessarily in public.
+Nipsey Hussle — who again worked hard to reinvest in South Central Los Angeles — was himself very concerned with the imagery of black men and appeared worried that queer people were attempting to execute a mysterious and negative “agenda.”
+Such language is often used to criticize LGBTQ people for being too openly proud of their sexual orientation, or even worse, for allegedly influencing others to live openly gay as well.
+Nipsey was fine with gay people existing — just not joyously, or in public.

 Meanwhile, two black gay men have fatally overdosed at Ed Buck’s home over the past two years.
 Where is the widespread outrage from the black community?
 Where are the marches and protests?
 Could this lackluster response be related to an unspoken feeling that men like that deserve what they have coming?

-Queer men and heterosexual men often talk at each other, about each other, but never with each other.
-Although many of us navigate the same spaces, it is apparently never the right time to talk.
-This is why so many of us air our grievances in the aftermath of death.
+Queer men and heterosexual men often talk at each other — and about each other — but rarely with each other.
+Although many of us navigate the same spaces, it is apparently never the right time for this particular conversation.
+This is why so many of us air our grievances in the aftermath of tragedy.